mcer12/Hugo-ESP8266/README.md

 ![alt text](https://raw.githubusercontent.com/mcer12/Hugh-ESP8266/develop/Images/ide_settings.png)

 ### B) Arduino OTA
-1) Push the 2nd and 3rd button at the same time and hold them for about 3 seconds, then release.
+1) Push the 2nd and 3rd button at the same time and hold them until the led starts blinking fast and release.
 Led indicator should start blinking.
 2) Open arduino IDE adn in available ports list there should be your remote.
 3) Upload your sketch as usual